 However, for children over the age of 5, it is typical for those who continue to toe walk to experience difficulty or even an inability to walk with their heels down.
 Physiological symptoms and difficulties with footwear or participating in sports and other daily activities may arise.

-Treatment will include stretching the muscles and tendons in the calves daily; however, advanced therapies such as radial extracorporeal shockwave therapy may be required for faster muscle tension release.
+The recommended approach will include stretching the muscles and tendons in the calves daily; however, advanced therapies such as radial extracorporeal shockwave therapy may be required for faster muscle tension release.
 Casting or bracing will also help to support the foot and leg in order to encourage a normal gait.
-This can be done through ankle and foot braces and custom foot orthotics.
+This can be done through ankle-foot orthotics and custom foot orthotics.

 In some rare cases, surgical procedures to lengthen the Achilles tendons may be required.
 This is meant to improve foot and ankle joint range of motion, allowing normal gait function.

 It is recommended to consult with a podiatrist if you have concerns regarding your child’s walking patterns.
 Most children improve over time and are able to participate in sports and daily activities.
-To encourage this, it is important to have a detailed medical consultation and proper diagnosis to identify possible outcomes and the best treatment plan for your child.
+To encourage this, it is important to have a detailed consultation and proper diagnosis with your podiatrist to identify possible outcomes and the best strategy for your child.